kyegomez/awesome-multi-agent-papers/README.md

 # awesome-multi-agent-papers
 A compilation of the best multi-agent papers by the [Swarms](https://github.com/kyegomez/swarms) Team.
-Our mission is to democratize multi-agent systems to automate the world.
+Our mission is to democratize multi-agent systems to automate the world economy with agents and usher in a post-scarcity Human civilization.

 ## Format
 - [ Paper Name ] [ PDF ] [ PAPER LINK ] [Abstract ]